 It’s great because it is extremely easy to use but still has fantastic power and ability.
 It will allow you to transition between seven different speeds smoothly.

 - Easy to use for a novice

 - Shifts very cleanly

 Shimano Alivio Mountain Bike Shifter

-If you’re looking for a shifter that will allow you to shift quickly and easily through multiple different gears, this is the shifter for you.
-With a Rapidfire Plus shift lever, you can actually downshift three gears with only one stroke.
+If you’re looking for a shifter that will allow you to shift quickly and easily through multiple gears, this is the shifter for you.
+With a Rapidfire Plus shift lever, you can downshift three gears with only one stroke.
 This makes this shifter an extremely powerful and fast option.

 Another great feature of this 9-speed shifter is its 2-way release that enables you to release shifts by either pulling your index finger or pushing your thumb.
 This feature increases the shifter’s ease of use.